luckypoem/moesocks/README.md

 TFO can be turned on by adding a `"fast_open":true` field in `config.json` or specifying a `--fast-open` flag in the command line arguments.

+### Verify

+Use `tcpdump` on the `remotePort`, you should see that the first `SYN` will carry the initial data with it.
+An example command is:

+    tcpdump port 8388 -i any -X -v

 Credits
 -------